Nagarahavu (2016 film): Plot

 Nagarahavu is about a woman transforming into a snake to seek revenge.

 The story revolves around an ancient kalasha (divine vessel), a Lord Shiva Monument.
 On the Soorya Grahan (solar eclipse) day, it collects the strength of the gods and goddesses.
 A series of attempts have been made by the demons to capture it, but fail in possessing it.

-The story then shifts to present, Nagacharan (Diganth), a talented singer and musician along with his friends wants to win a National Music Competition.
+The story then shifts to the present, Nagacharan (Diganth), a talented singer and musician along with his friends wants to win a National Music Competition.
 It is shown that the kalasha is excavated by the archeologists and becomes the trophy in the music competition.
 The kalasha is the most wanted thing for baddies led by Mukul Dev, Amit Tiwari, and Ravi Kale.
-They send a music troop to win the competition.
-A girl named Manasa (Ramya) get close to Nagacharan with the pretext of learning music.
+They sent a music troop to win the competition.
+A girl named Manasa (Ramya) gets close to Nagacharan with the pretext of learning music.
 Her motives and calculations are different.

 Mukul Dev threatens Nagacharan to quit the competition because Nagacharan is the only opposition they have to win the music competition and he refuses to quit.
 Mukul Dev kills his friends in an accident.
 In retaliation, Manasa kills Amit Tiwari and Ravi Kale revealing her as an icchadhaari serpent.
-Nagacharan witness it and question her identity.
+Nagacharan witnesses it and questions her identity.

-Then, Manasa explains her past that in her previous birth she is Naganika (Ramya), daughter of Shivaiyya (Saikumar) who and his forefathers have been saving an ancient Lord Shiva monument since hundreds of years ago.
+Then, Manasa explains her past that in her previous birth she is Naganika (Ramya), daughter of Shivaiyya (Saikumar) who and his forefathers have been saving an ancient Shiva monument for hundreds of years ago.
 The evil Tantrik, Kapali (Rajesh Vivek), and his forefathers have been fighting with Naganika's family for many years to occupy the Lord Shiva monument.
-Kapali kills Naganika in a battle to occupy the Lord Shiva monument.
+Kapali kills Naganika in a battle to occupy the Shiva monument.
 A dying Naganika then takes an oath that she will come back to take revenge on Kapali.
 In the next birth, Naganika takes birth as Manasa, a snake woman to get back the kalasha and protect it.

-Nagacharan promise her that he will win the kalasha at any cost.
+Nagacharan promises her that he will win the kalasha at any cost.
 Mukul Dev and Kapali team up and capture Manasa.
 In the end, she gets help from Lord Shiva himself, who sends his serpent necklace, King Nagaraja (Vishnuvardhan) is a mythical king who comes to her rescue.
-He releases Manasa from her captivity and they both kills Mukul Dev and Kapali.
+He releases Manasa from her captivity and they both kill Mukul Dev and Kapali.
 Nagacharan wins the competition and the pair places the kalasha before the Shiva idol.